 [You're a Strange Animal] -- I seem to recall "A Criminal Mind" being a big radio hit in the US.
 Though my research today tells me otherwise.
 The song was certainly instrumental in scoring Lawrence Gowan, recording and performing under his surname, a slew of award nominations and top ten hits in his native Canada.
 But it doesn't seem to have even charted in the US.
 Anyway, "A Criminal Mind" was the second single off Gowan's second studio album, Strange Animal (1985).
 That record was also Gowan's first album release in the US.
 As I type this post, I don't remember how I ended up first hearing "A Criminal Mind," and digging, in the Spring of 1985.
 It's possible I caught the song's music video on some late night music program, but that's not my recollection.
 I do have a distinct memory of being awestruck over the confessional lyrics and stark instrumentation of "A Criminal Mind" as it wafted over my transistor radio.
 And it wasn't until the fall of 1986, at Penn State, that I heard the rest of the album.
 One of my dormmates was loudly playing his cassette copy of Strange Animal, and I followed my ear until I found the source.
 He was psyched to know of another Gowan fan, which I immediately became after hearing more of the man's songs.
 So, this weekend, we'll explore several of my favorite tracks from this record.
-If you'd like to know them, read and hear more after the break.
+If you'd like to know them, read and hear more after the jump.

 Flashback #1: "[B]eing brought to justice | That was my only crime."